 Besides the app icons, you can also see the time, bars to indicate the strength of the available network signal - and there's even an icon that mirrors the 'home' button found at the bottom of iDevices.
 This stays visible irrespective of the app you're using, so you can quickly jump back to the home screen.

 The arrival of Apple's iOS 10 operating system did bring some changes to the layout, including the ability to customise your home screen like you can on an actual iPhone.
 You can drag and drop compatible apps in the CarPlay setting in your Apple smartphone.
 You can also see how CarPlay will look on your vehicle's display.
 If you've always wanted to bump Spotify to the front of the queue, now you can.

 You can also now see icons for the three most recently used apps at the edge of your display.
 There's a slot for navigation, one for communication and one entertainment app - you can't have Spotify, Apple Music and Google Play up there at the same time, but you can have Messages, Maps and Apple Music, say.

 You can switch apps without going via the main home screen, which you had to do on the previous version of CarPlay.
 It's done by tapping on them using your car's touchscreen or you can cycle through them using physical controls.
 Obviously, this depends on your car's particular layout.

-Here's a list of some of the key apps compatible with Carplay, and how they feature in the system...
+Here's a list of some of the best music and podcast apps that work with CarPlay...